-The Three Track Technologies Explained
+The Two Track Technologies Explained

 Zipper Track Systems

 The challenge with zipper systems is that they rely on precise alignment between the zipper teeth and the channel.
 Any deviation — from thermal expansion, wind pressure, debris, or simple wear — can cause the zipper to jam, skip, or derail entirely.
 When a zipper track shade jams mid-deployment, the shade stops moving.
-The motor strains against the obstruction, and in many cases, the homeowner needs a service call to manually realign the zipper and get the shade operational again.
-Over time, UV exposure degrades the zipper material itself, making these issues more frequent as the system ages.
+The motor strains against the obstruction, and in most cases the homeowner needs a service call to manually realign the zipper and get the shade operational again.
+Over time, UV exposure degrades the zipper material itself, making these issues progressively more frequent as the system ages.

-MagnaTrack: Patented Magnetic Track Technology
+MagnaTrack: A Keder System Reinvented with Patented Magnetic Technology

 Here's how it works: opposing polarity neodymium magnets are interlocked into both the track housing and an adjustable track insert.
 These magnets create a constant, powerful pull that holds the fabric securely in the channel — with more than 10 times the holding force of any other system on the market.
 But unlike a fixed mechanical lock (like a zipper), the magnetic hold is dynamic.
 When wind pressure pushes against the fabric, the magnets allow controlled separation.
 The screen expands slightly to absorb the force rather than fighting it.
 When the pressure subsides, the magnets pull the fabric back into position automatically.
-The shade self-corrects, every time, without intervention.
+The shade self-corrects, every time, without any intervention.

-Head-to-Head: How the Three Systems Compare
+How the Two Systems Compare in Real-World Performance

 Wind Resistance

 MagnaTrack's magnetic system solves both problems simultaneously.
 The neodymium magnets hold the fabric with tremendous force during normal conditions, but allow controlled separation under extreme wind pressure — absorbing the energy rather than fighting it.
-When the gust passes, the magnets pull everything back into alignment.
+When the gust passes, the magnets pull everything back into alignment automatically.
 This is why MagnaTrack carries a 75 MPH wind rating, and why their Defender hurricane screen line exceeds Miami-Dade building codes — the strictest wind standards on earth.
 For Idaho homeowners dealing with afternoon canyon winds and summer thunderstorm gusts, this self-correcting behavior is the difference between a shade that works reliably and one that needs constant attention.

 Service Reliability

 Zipper systems jam when debris enters the track, when thermal expansion misaligns the teeth, or when the zipper material degrades from UV exposure.
-Keder systems lose retention when wind pulls the bead from the channel or when the channel accumulates dirt.
+Standard Keder systems lose retention when wind pulls the bead from the channel or when the channel accumulates dirt.
 MagnaTrack's magnetic system has no teeth to misalign, no zipper to degrade, and actively self-corrects any displacement.
 The magnets don't wear out — neodymium rare earth magnets maintain their magnetic properties for decades under normal use conditions.

 Warranties are great, but not having to use them is even better.
 MagnaTrack's patented self-correcting design means your shade works reliably year after year — without the service calls, frustration, and downtime that come with traditional track systems.